buyallmemes/blog-api/posts/20240422-testing-guideline.md

 ### Test-first

-Don’t even put code in visible sight unless it has a reasonably good unit test suite.
+Don’t ever put code in visible sight unless it has a reasonably good unit test suite.

 Nothing screams "mess" louder than "I finished the development, now I will write some tests."